serve-sh/docs/README.md

 Coming soon!

+## Support

+If you need help with this API, do not hesitate to get in contact with us!

+- To report a bug or make a feature request, open an [Issue](https://github.com/serve-sh/docs/issues).
+- For anything else, our small but growing Discord community is visited by our team and other users.
+[Join us](https://discord.com/invite/jr5hREegBt) to connect, share ideas, and get community support!

 ## Contributing

 In order to contribute to the documentation, it will be helpful to serve your changes locally so you can preview your edits in real-time.